nidamariam/nidamariam/README.md

 This is Nida, student from Portland State University and a passionate software developer.
 I'm interested in problem solving and cybersecurity.

-Actively looking for full-time roles in Software Engineering.
+Actively looking for internship roles in Software Engineering.

 Ping me at: nidama@pdx.edu or nidamariam22@gmail.com